 3. Whale watching

 The official whale watching season runs from December to March when whales are migrating in the Sea of Cortes off the Baja California coast.
 Many companies offer excursions to see the majestic creatures and this is definitely on our bucket list.
 Just be sure to take precautions if you or your child suffers from motion sickness.
-We have some helpful remedies here.
+Check out our helpful remedies for motion sickness.

 Ever wonder what it’s like to fly above the water?
 Cabo Flyboard takes visitors on a high flying adventure that is fun for the whole family.
 Kids must be 10 years of age and weigh at least 85 pounds, but I guarantee once they know this is an option, they won’t want anything but this high flying excursion!